 We propose to come back to the bodies which have been orphaned by the nomadism of thoughts.
 The first step towards reducing that distance is to appreciate sensuality.
 Let’s start with breath, smell and sound.
 Let’s close our eyes and surrender to the rhythm of the air flowing through our mouth, throat and lungs, as suggested by Dobrawa Borkała, Katarzyna Korytowska and Edka Jarząb.
 Let’s start to listen and feel.
 Let’s remind ourselves that sexuality is not limited to the concept of a relationship between two people; it may also be relational anarchism and romantic polyamory, about which we can read in the dictionary written by Katarzyna Grunt-Mejer and illustrated by Katarzyna Kukuła.
 Let’s remember that sex is an experiment, a creative material, as demonstrated by the artists: Małga Kubiak, Justyna Górowska, AntiGonna and PussyMantra; it is constructing and dissolving one’s identity, producing knowledge about the world from one’s own body.
 Sex is also love, a disease, a fetish; all of these things collectively or separately.
 Edyta Zierkiewicz writes about the sexualisation of breast cancer, which both reinforces and removes the taboo at the same time; by adding to the symbolic validation of the disease, it reduces its role to a fetish.
 Daria Skok tackles male voyeurism by analysing the exhibition “Paint, also known as Blood” in the Museum of Modern Art in Warsaw.
-By quoting Ms Aurelia, one of the participants (“I liked that it was about love and sex”), the creators of a board game for people with disabilities (Celina Kamecka-Antczak, Klaudia Wos and Mateusz Szafrański) remind us that sexuality is a right that every citizen should have the same access to, regardless of the differing abilities.
+By quoting Ms Aurelia, one of the participants (“I liked that it was about love and sex”), the creators of a board game for disabled people (Celina Kamecka-Antczak, Klaudia Wos and Mateusz Szafrański) remind us that sexuality is a right that every citizen should have the same access to, regardless of (dis)ability.

 The issue closes with an interview with the creators and organizers of the Rabarbar Queer Porn Festival: Martyna Tokarska and Kinga Michalska.
 As it turns out, while being occasionally ethical, porn always remains political.